JesseGonzalez024/JesseGonzalez024.github.io/_posts/2019-12-08-the_office_personality_test.markdown

 * Visual Studio Code

 # Getting Started
 From the moment I heard the expectations for the project, I knew I wanted to do something worthwhile, that I could seemingly enjoy while working on it.
-Come to find out, the real thrills were when I found myself stuck, which happened quite often during the duration of the project.
-After finding a website with the 'charming' questions I was looking for I began to scrap.
-Being quite new to this form of treasure hunting, I was required to research additional information and reread previous lessons.
+Come to find out, the real thrills would be problem solving through bugs.

+After finding a website with the quiz format I was looking for I began to scrap.
+Being quite new to this form of treasure hunting, I was required to research additional information and re-read previous lessons.
 Once the idea sinked in, and after much curiosity splurging through out the Developer Tool, I found the bits and pieces I was looking for.

 Of course finding them and figuring their appropriate CSS Selector are two different things.
-This is where I really learned to use Binding.pry
+This is where I truly learned to use Binding.pry

-I've now learned to love.
-I now use it through out any programing, even if I already the data values.
+Since then, I double check all of my return values for each line of code before moving on to the next line.
 I do this simply to add an additional barrier against bugs.
-I've found that through this I can play with potential theories and past references.
+I've found that through binding.pry I can also play with potential theories and past references, which in turn saves time.

 My first instinct was to store the data I was scraping into Hashes.
 For a while it worked.
+But the more layers of data I added the more difficult it made keeping track of said data.

-But then of course the deeper I got into the project the harder it became to work with the Hashes.
-Prior to the project I had been a bit uneasy about OOP.
+Also, prior to the project I had been a bit uneasy about OOP.
 This project completely forced me to break from the safety of the comfortable Hashes I was hiding underneath.
-Stroring data as Objects became joy.
-Although I would never say "I've mastered this subject", for I would never say that about anything, not because lack of knowledge but simply because it would close me to other possibilities outside of my mental realm I'd be creating, I do now feel at ease when asked to explain what the Objects are doing, what they represent, and how to maximize their usage.
+Storing data as Objects became joy.

 # The Big One
-I faced a number hurdles and bugs to overcome during this project.
-But the biggest one I'd say had to do a very specific logic I needed to implement.
-At this point the test was working well, and the program would even return an answer.
-However if any entry was unrecognizable or "invalid" my program would easily break or simply not count the question towards the final end result.
+I faced a number of hurdles and bugs to overcome during this project.
+The most challenging of them would be preventing invalid entries from the user.
+At this point the test was bare yet functioning.
+Yet the program would accept any entry even if it did not follow the rules given to the user.
+If any entry was unrecognizable or "invalid" my program would easily break or simply not count the question towards the final end result.
 Given the nature of what the user would be expecting, I could not have this!
 This bug made my program fragile and easily receptive to errors.

-So the logic I wanted to implement was:
+So the logic & in pseudocode format I wanted to implement was the following:

 > Program prints question, program prints answers related to question.
 Program prompts user for input.
 Program determines if user's input is acceptable.
 If user input is not acceptable, program must return the incorrectly answered question and re-prompt the user to answer.
 Only after user input is valid and question answered can the following question be displayed.
 >